bella485/koji/docs/source/kojid_conf.rst

       Turn off SSL verification for https calls.
 It is strongly advised to not turn off this verification.

+   session_balance=False
+      Load-balance requests to hubs by session instead of per request.
+This allows GSSAPI authentication to work with multiple load-balanced hubs.

    offline_retry=True
       The hub returns a special error code when it is placed in offline mode or when the database is unavailable.
 This setting controls